Church of God (Holiness)

 The Church of God (Holiness) is an association of autonomous holiness Christian congregations.
-Originating in the 19th century, it is aligned with conservative holiness movement of Methodism.
+Originating in the 19th century as an outgrowth of the Methodist Episcopal Church, it teaches Wesleyan (Methodist) doctrine and is aligned with conservative holiness movement.
+At its founding in 1883, the Church of God sought to actualize the New Testament church.
 With respect to ecumenism, the Church of God is a member of the Global Wesleyan Alliance and Interchurch Holiness Convention.

 History

 The Church of God (Holiness) began on March 29, 1883, with the founding of a church in Centralia, Missouri with 44 members.
 Those involved in this effort were: J. F. Watkins, N. T. Sneed, H. A. Foster, G. R. Sneed, F. H. Sumter, J. B. Ceighton, J. H. Allen, D. C. Brenneman, G. W. Petty, Isaiah Reid, T. B. Bratton, A. L. Brewer, A. M. Kiergan, and W. T. Bean.
+The name "Church of God" was chosen as its adherents felt that this was the Scriptural name for the body; its people opposed the idea of denominationalism, holding that "all who were genuinely converted were a part of the true church" and that "each individual was accountable to a local body of believers."
 The movement grew out of a group of former members of the Methodist Episcopal Church that had been participating in the Southwestern Holiness Association.
-The leading cause of their departure from the Methodist Church was their zealous propagation of a unique interpretation of the doctrine of entire sanctification that differed from the rest of the Methodist Church.
+A cause of their departure from the Methodist Episcopal Church was their zealous propagation of the instantaneous aspect of entire sanctification, in contrast to the Methodist Episcopal Church, which taught that entire sanctification could be received either instantaneously or progressively.
 One of the early leaders was John Petit Brooks (1826–1915), who was editor of The Church Witness, which subsequently merged with The Good Way, to become the Church Herald, which later merged with the Church Advocate and Holiness Banner to become The Church Herald and Holiness Banner.
 He left the Methodist Episcopal Church circa 1886.